Xelyer/XelyerSite/readme.md

 ## ✨ Contributing

-Contributions to the Xelyser Bot website are welcome!
+Contributions to the Xelyer Bot website are welcome!
 If you'd like to make any enhancements, fix issues, or add new features, please follow the guidelines below:

 1. Fork the repository and clone it to your local machine.
 2. Install Hugo in your system and run the server using `hugo server`.